mikmanzato/yabt/README.md

 mirroring and as an improved copy command for everyday use.

 This job uses the `rsync` command to perform the actual backup.
-It is generally available in the `rsync` package of your GNU/Linux distribution, and most of the times is already installed.
-If you use rsync, you should consider configuring a rsync daemon on the remote server since this makes rsync much faster.
+It is generally available in the `rsync` package of your GNU/Linux distribution, which most of the times is installed by default.
+If you use this kind of job you should consider configuring a rsync daemon on the remote server since this makes rsync much faster.

 Rsync backup jobs are natively incremental.
 However, retention is not supported.